garciaalvaro/melonpan-block-container/README.txt

                     }
                 },
                 {
                     // Another old version of the block.
-Only settings changed.
-                    // Be careful, if a new change is made the extra_props that applied
-                    // to this version need to be passed as well.
+                    extra_props: {
+                        // ...
+                    },
                     settings: {
                         // ...
                     }